-The following medical and technical words are used by researchers and other professionals involved with clinical trials.
+These are some of the medical and technical words are used by researchers and other professionals involved with clinical trials.

-- Assent—when a child agrees to be in a study.
+assent—When a child agrees to be in a study.

-- Blinding or masking—when participants and usually study investigators do not know which medicine or treatment participants are getting until the end of the trial period.
+blinding or masking—When participants and usually study investigators do not know which medicine or treatment participants are getting until the end of the trial period.

-- Informed consent—parents' permission for their child to join a research study after they have read an informed consent form, spoken with the investigators, read other materials about the study, and asked questions.
+informed consent—Parents' permission for their child to join a research study after they have read an informed consent form, spoken with the investigators, read other materials about the study, and asked questions.

-- Interventional study—another name for a clinical trial.
+interventional study—Another name for a clinical trial.

-- Investigators—people doing the research study.
+investigators—People doing the research study.
 People on the research team may include doctors, nurses, research coordinators, social workers, and other health care professionals.
 Each clinical study is led by a principal investigator, who is often a medical doctor.

-- Institutional Review Board (IRB)—an independent committee who ensures that clinical trials are ethical and that the rights of the people in the study are protected.
+Institutional Review Board (IRB)—An independent committee who ensures that clinical trials are ethical and that the rights of the people in the study are protected.
 Each clinical trial in the United States must be approved and monitored by an IRB.
 Members of an IRB include doctors, statisticians, and members of the community.

-- Participants or subjects—volunteers who enroll in a research study.
+participants or subjects—Volunteers who enroll in a research study.

-- Placebo—a pill, liquid, or powder without active medicine in it.
-Placebos are only given to children when withholding treatment poses minimal risks.
+placebo—A pill, liquid, or powder without active medicine in it.
+Placebos are given to children only when withholding treatment poses minimal risks.

-- Protocol—detailed plan of the research study.
+protocol—Detailed plan of the research study.

-- Randomization—a way to choose what treatment each person in a study gets so that there is less chance of bias.
+randomization—A way to choose what treatment each person in a study gets so that there is less chance of bias.
 It's like flipping a coin or rolling dice—the results are random and are by chance, not choice.

 How long is the trial?